NUCyberEd/CloudWhip/README.md

   -a ACTION, --action ACTION
                         Specifies the action to be performed.
-One of ['CREATE', 'UPDATE', 'DELETE'] -p PODLIST, --podlist PODLIST
-                        Specifies the pod list upon which the action is performed.
-Defaults to all entries found in the config file
+One of ['CREATE', 'UPDATE', 'DELETE'] -l LIST, --list LIST  Specifies the list of component names upon which the action is performed.Defaults to all entries found in the config file
   -s SETTING, --setting SETTING
                         Specifies the absolute path to the settings file -d DRYRUN, --dryrun DRYRUN